-In the morning of Tuesday 26th November, Professor Ekmeleddin Ihsanoğlu inaugurated the conference with a welcome speech on behalf of Al-Furqān’s Board of Directors.
-He thanked the Foundation for organising such important conference and welcomed the attendees, contributors and guests.
-Then he gave a detailed introduction to Al-Furqān Islamic Heritage Foundation, explaining its aims, activities, by focusing on the previous conferences and their significance in raising the awareness of the Ummah’s heritage.
-Manuscript conferences, added Professor Ihsanoğlu, highlight the need for a new generation of researchers who are specialised in codicology and capable of critical editing of the heritage written texts.
+On the morning of Tuesday 26th November, Professor Ekmeleddin Ihsanoğlu inaugurated the conference with a welcome speech on behalf of Al-Furqān’s Board of Directors.
+He thanked the Foundation for organising such an important conference and welcomed the attendees, contributors and guests.
+Then he gave a detailed introduction to Al-Furqān Islamic Heritage Foundation, explaining its aims and activities, by focusing on the previous conferences and their significance in raising the awareness of the Ummah’s heritage.
+Professor Ihsanoğlu said that manuscript conferences highlight the need for a new generation of researchers who are specialised in codicology and capable of critical editing of the heritage written texts.

 Mr. Sali Shahsivari thanking the participants on the final day of the conference

-The conference was concluded by a panel discussion, where panel members answered the questions regarding various technical issues including the latest developments and issues in the field of editing Islamic manuscripts, since the audience included a considerable number of specialists interested in and working on Islamic manuscripts.
-Mr. Sali Shahsivari concluded the conference with words of thanks to the contributors and the members for their efforts which made the conference successful and presented a brief account of the Foundation’s plan of projects and activities for the coming year.
+The conference was concluded by a panel discussion, where panel members answered questions regarding technical issues including the latest developments and issues in the field of editing Islamic manuscripts, as the audience included a considerable number of specialists interested in and working on Islamic manuscripts.
+Mr. Sali Shahsivari concluded the conference with words of thanks to the contributors and the members for their efforts in making the conference successful and presented a brief account of the Foundation’s plan of projects and activities for the coming year.